DonAdam2/webpack-react-boilerplate/README.md

 - Restricted route guard => protect the given route based on a token, and a list of permissions (can be an array or a string).
 - Restricted section => protect the given section based on a list of permissions (can be an array or a string).
 - Generic error boundary fallback component (you can customize it)
+- Cookies, local storage and sessions storage mangers to store data in the browser. (**Note:** the data encrypted using crypto-js package before storing it.)
 - Font awesome
 - Layout using bootstrap grid system `(scss/generic/_grid.scss)`
 - Basic mixins `(scss/generic/_mixins.scss)`